developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to configure the Enterprise Keyboard in a device.
+Use this *Group* to configure the Enterprise Keyboard in a device.

 **Detail Information:**